 Hardwares can be tricky to revolve a decision around, however, keep in mind that the more RAM you have, the better.
 Do not buy anything offering less than 512mb as that may considerably impair performance.
 More workspace for a computer inevitably leads to faster loading speed, therefore meaning your site is likely to run more efficiently.

-Unmanaged servers, such as Ubuntu and CentOs, provide plans where the setup of the system is on your own.
+Unmanaged servers, such as Ubuntu and CentOS, provide plans where the setup of the system is your own.
 Little support is given other than resolving some smaller issues that depend on their default server setup.
 With a managed server, you have the option of asking the hosting company to set up the application, as well as requesting them to complete maintenance.